ErickLaufer/ErickLaufer/README.md

-<p align="center">I ❤️ solve great challenges using tech. <br><br> From backend development using Flask to frontend development using ReactTS, I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
+<p align="center">I ❤️ solve great challenges using tech. <br><br> From backend development using Node.js to frontend development using React.js, I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
 Today, I'm a <strong>full stack mid-level developer</strong> focused on web development.</p>&nbsp;

  &nbsp;